AaronGlen/SoloProjFrontEnd/README.md

 <a name="ack"></a>
 ## Acknowledgements

-* QA consulting and our okay instructors
+* QA consulting and our brilliant instructors
-* The rest of our decent cohort on the programme
+* My fellow CEO's at Annoymous and Co and the rest of our wonderful cohort on the programme